Access Tech

 Time: 10:00am-11:00am

-Contact us for an access technology assessment and to ask us about how we can help you.
-To find a program near you or to become a volunteer trainer for this program, please contact us toll-free at 888-613-2777 or email us at ATCenter@mabcommunity.org
+Contact us for an access technology assessment and ask how we can help you.
+To find a program near you or to become a volunteer trainer for this program, please get in touch with us toll-free at 888-613-2777 or email us at ATCenter@mabcommunity.org

 Would you like to teach your access technology skills to others?
 We’re recruiting peer volunteer trainers.